-Action 1: For the 2021-22 school year, CCHSLA hired a new Executive Director and a new Principal.
-The principal resigned in October 2021.
-The position remained vacant due to staffing shortages and a lack of qualified applicants.
-The Executive Director also serves as the school's principal.
-Due to staffing shortages, CCHSLA has also contracted substitute teachers.
+Action 1: For the 2022-23 school year, CCHSLA hired a new Executive Director and promoted two internal candidates to co-principal roles.
+The school also had several new teachers, a new academic counselor, and a new special services coordinator.
+A science teacher and a Spanish teacher both resigned in the fall and their positions were covered by substitutes for a significant part of the year.
+Despite this, morale among the remaining staff was high, as confirmed on a staff survey conducted in December.
+The new teachers eventually hired to fill the vacancies have been excellent additions to the team.
+Over 90% of the staff will be returning for the 2023-24 school year.
 Action 2: Collegiate hired a data analyst to collect, disaggregate and analyze multiple types of student performance data, and develop platforms for integrating student data to present to the leadership team, teachers, and the governing board.